Rig tuning and set up

 In general the mast rake (ie the angle off the vertical) can affect the upwind and downwind feel and performance of the yacht.
 Raked well aft the mast will improve upwind performance, hinder downwind performance and increase weather helm.
 A more upright mast will reduce weather helm or may even incur lee helm, improve downwind but hinder upwind performance.
 Never have a mast with a completely upright or forward raked mast.

-With 1 inch of prebend for and aft in the mast, with no mainsheet, vang, halyards tension or backstay, you should have a measurement of 12.225m from the top of the mast to the very aft quarters of the deck (top of the deck port and starboard as far aft as possible) and 11.40m from the top of the mast to the deck adjacent to the base of the shrouds.
+An alternative way to measure for the regular set up you should have a measurement of 12.225m from the top of the mast to the very aft quarters of the deck (top of the deck port and starboard as far aft as possible) and 11.40m from the top of the mast to the deck adjacent to the base of the shrouds.

 To measure this you will need a calm day and a long steel tape measure.
 Do not forget to add the length of the snap shackle and knot or splice on the main halyard, so the distance measured is from the reference point to the main halyard sheave.